Addiction is the inability to have control over doing, using, or taking something until you reach a point where it can be harmful to you and others.

 This aims to get clients to consider making changes for the better and steer clear of their addiction.

 People often think that addiction only impacts the one who’s suffering.
 However, any type of substance abuse can bring about negative reverberations on loved ones.

 As such, family therapy has been a highly popular counseling program at Garden State Treatment.

 Carried out by a licensed therapist, these sessions are designed to improve the mental state of the whole family.
 It also works to improve communication between family members while allowing them to understand why the addiction happened in the first place.

-As we mentioned above, one of the most successful ways to recover from addiction is to express your thoughts and emotions among a group of recovering addicts.
+As we mentioned above, one of the most successful ways to recover from addiction is to express your thoughts and emotions among support groups of recovering addicts.

-At Garden State Treatment, you’ll get to join both small and large groups.
-While the former offers more time dedicated to each member of the group, the latter provides a better group dynamic and more diversity.
+At Garden State Treatment, you’ll get to join support services in both small and large groups.
+While the former offers more time dedicated to each member of the recovery support group, the latter provides a better group dynamic and more diversity.

 Garden State Treatment Center offers a wide range of addiction treatment programs.
 Together, they offer clients a multifaceted approach to determining the unlying causes of addiction, which starts with a comprehensive assessment followed by a personalized plan that addresses the unique needs of each client.

 The center offers access to live chat as well as a direct helpline.
 Both are confidential and both are available 24/7.

 Suggested resources for further understanding addiction and recovery: